MPRE Test Conditions

 Use of a Reader as an Accommodation

-Readers (to be provided by NCBE) must read verbatim and are not permitted to paraphrase, interpret, define words, or otherwise vary from the text.
+Readers (to be provided by Pearson VUE) must read verbatim and are not permitted to paraphrase, interpret, define words, or otherwise vary from the text.
 Upon request of the candidate, the reader may do the following: spell words, reread all or part of a text or question, scan for particular words or phrases, read the text in a specific order, and identify the type and location of punctuation marks.

 Use of a Recorder/Scribe as an Accommodation

-The recorder/scribe (to be provided by NCBE) will input answers as dictated by the candidate.
+The recorder/scribe (to be provided by Pearson VUE) will input answers as dictated by the candidate.
 A Recorder/Scribe cannot answer or explain any content-related questions and will not read the exam.

 The MPRE is administered on computers provided by Pearson VUE at its testing centers.
 If you require a braille version of the exam, you must request an accommodation.
 Braille is available in Unified English Braille Code (UEB) and English Braille American Edition (EBAE).

 The standard Pearson VUE exam workstation has a clearance of 30”.
 If your wheelchair requires a different height, you must request an accommodation.
 If you have functional limitations caused by a disability which require a height-adjustable table or a sit-stand desk, you must request an accommodation.